monking/php-oauth/README.md

     ; assertion as the user identifier (RECOMMENDED) useNameID = TRUE

-    ; you can also use an attribute to determine the UID, but this is not ; recommended and should only be used for testing purposes!
+    ; you can also use an attribute as a unique identifier for a user instead ; of the NameID, but set 'useNameID' to FALSE then!
     ;resourceOwnerIdAttributeName = "uid"
     ;resourceOwnerIdAttributeName = "urn:mace:dir:attribute-def:uid"